-Join us in a virtual information session to learn how you and your organization can benefit from E4C’s impact projects.
-Hear from Impact Project partners about how the program expedited their sustainability goals, and gain insight into the application process for the 2023 project cycle.
+Join us for a virtual information session to learn how you and your organization can benefit from E4C’s Impact Projects.
+We’ll hear from Impact Project partners about how the program expedited sustainability goals.
+We’ll also share tips about the application process for the 2024 cycle of projects and answer your questions.

-Jonathan Kemp is a Program Specialist with Engineering for Change (E4C) and with the Engineering Global Development department at the American Society of Mechanical Engineers (ASME).
-In this role, he works on various programs advancing engineering for social impact and global development, including the E4C Fellowship and ASME’s Innovation Showcase (ISHOW).
-Prior to his work with E4C and ASME, Jonathan worked as the Technical Manager for Malawian NGO Eagles Relief and Development Programme, where he worked on projects involving solar energy, irrigation, and water supply for community development.
+Jonathan Kemp is a Program Specialist with Engineering for Change (E4C) and with the Engineering Global Development group at the American Society of Mechanical Engineers (ASME).
+In this role, he leads the team delivering E4C’s Fellowship and Impact Projects.
+Before his work with E4C and ASME, Jonathan worked as the Technical Manager for Malawian NGO Eagles Relief and Development Programme, where he worked on projects involving solar energy, irrigation, and water supply for community development.
 He is passionate about community ownership of technology and the application of human- and user-centered design processes in the development of new technologies and implementation of technology-based projects by NGOs.
 Jonathan graduated with an MSc in Engineering for International Development from University College London in 2018 after receiving a BA (Hons) degree in Physics from the University of Oxford in 2017.